Slightly Magic: Gameplay

 The gameplay in Slightly Magic is closely related to the gameplay of Dizzy.
 As with Dizzy, the player starts off with no equipment and has to explore the area to find items and solve puzzles, but Slightly Magic expands this idea by allowing the use of spells to solve puzzles.
 The player must collect the ingredients and the correct spell word to cast a spell, which would allow the player to solve a puzzle (for example, a fish spell to turn into a fish and swim in water).

 Reception

 Slightly Magic received 94% in Your Sinclair magazine with the reviewer praising the graphics and music and claiming it was a better game than Dizzy.
-CRASH awarded it 78%, although they criticised some of the animation.
+CRASH awarded it 78%, although they criticized some of the animation.
 Sinclair User gave the game 89% claiming it was worth at least three times its £2.99 retail price.
 Slightly Magic also claimed position 56 in the Your Sinclair "top 100 Spectrum games" as voted by readers.

 When Commodore Format reviewed the game in their November 1991 issue, it was given a low score by their budget games reviewer, who said the game had sluggish controls and the screen flicked on and off many times when trying to use items and talk to people.
 He also said bringing up the inventory took a series of fire button presses.

 Legacy

-In September, 2016 an updated version of the game was launched on Steam.
+In September 2016 an updated version of the game was launched on Steam.